thealexgraham/improvbot/README.md

 More Info
 ------------

-Please check out ImprovbotDocumentation.pdf (in the files) for more information on how Improvbot works.
+Please check out ImprovbotDocumentation.pdf (in the files or at http://alexgraham.net/portfolio/files/ImprovbotDocumentation.pdf) for more information on how Improvbot works.
 You can find a recording of a live demo from my Senior Recital at Syracuse University here: http://alexgraham.net/portfolio/files/ImprovbotLiveDemo.mp3.